bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

 #13](https://github.com/cfallin/rfcs/blob/cranelift-isel-pre-rfc/accepted/cranelift-isel-pre-rfc.md),
-the DSL was designed explicitly to allow gradual migration via its close integration with the Rust code, both "vertically" (within a single instruciton lowering, we can call Rust helpers) and "horizontally" (separate instructions can be migrated separately).
+the DSL was designed explicitly to allow gradual migration via its close integration with the Rust code, both "vertically" (within a single instruction lowering, we can call Rust helpers) and "horizontally" (separate instructions can be migrated separately).
 Thus, the main objective while performing the migration should be to retain parity: instruction lowering tests continue to